Updated 2/16/2021. Originally Posted 11/16/2014.

 I visualized my younger self (ten years ago) sitting at the table with the coffee of the day.
 I joined her (my younger self) at the table.

-After several minutes of small talk, she asked me: “Given the benefit of hindsight, tell me what is the most challenging thing, the most rewarding thing and the most fun thing that I have to look forward to in my training career?”
+After several minutes of insignificant talk, she asked me: “Given the benefit of hindsight, tell me what is the most challenging thing, the most rewarding activity, and the most fun position that I have to look forward to in my training career?”

-Taking a sip of my hazelnut coffee (with lots of cream), I thought over the years of training classes, eLearnings, conference presentations and smiled.
-It was hard narrowing it down, but here goes:
+Taking a sip of my hazelnut coffee (with lots of cream), I thought over the years of delivering training classes, virtual training, webinars, designing eLearning courses, and training newly hired trainers, I smiled.
+It was hard narrowing it down.

 No co-trainer, no backup trainer.
 After the ER notified my manager (who was 7 hours away) of my condition, I was advised by the same manager that the class had to be conducted and could not be rescheduled.
 Result: I taught the class – sitting down and in 2 hour shifts with lots of hands-on lab exercises.
 I then spent another 5 days in the hotel in bed under the watchful eye of the hotel staff (Thank you!)

-The Most Rewarding Thing: Having a respected physician thank me personally for training him on the new EMR software.
+Most Rewarding: Having a respected physician thank me personally for training him on the new EMR software.

-When I met him 2 weeks earlier, he had advised me that his colleagues and staff were eagerly expecting him to quit over the new software.
-He wasn’t ready to quit, and he loved his patients.
-He had had two previous trainers – one had notified me in advance that he was “difficult“.
-I had assured him that I had not lost a person yet in my training classes and he would not be the first!
+When I met him two weeks earlier, he had advised me that his colleagues and staff were eagerly expecting him to quit over the new software.
+He stated that he was not ready to retire or resign.
+He loved his patients.
+He had worked with two previous trainers.
+One of the trainers had confidentially alerted me of the perception that this physician was “difficult“ to work with.
+I assured the physician that I had not lost a person in my training classes, thus he would not be the first!

-Being selected to conduct training classes for 3 weeks on the island of Kauai!
+Most Fun: Selected to deliver training classes for three weeks on the island of Kauai!